TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

    Description
          Used to search for Data Structure recursively back in the table assuming that the table is a tree table.
-This value points to the “pid” field.
+This value points to the "pid" field.

-         See “templavoila” for example - uses this for the Page Template.
+         See "templavoila" for example - uses this for the Page Template.

 .. container:: table-row